Drum Dampening: The Ultimate Guide

 The type of drum dampening matters.

 You’ll get very different results depending on what you’re using to dampen your drums.
 Thicker dampening will have a greater effect on the sound.
-Dampening that covers more surface area will also have a greater effect on the sound.
+Drum dampening that covers more surface area will also have a greater effect on the sound.
+Thicker drum dampening will also have a greater effect on the sound.
 Further below we’ll cover all of the important stuff related to this.

 The placement of drum dampening matters.